-Children watch you as role models and learn how to be active in fun and easy ways.
-What you do, they do.
+Children watch you as a role model and learn how to be active based on what they see.
+Incorporating physical activity in fun and easy ways will encourage them to do it.
 When exercise feels like play, the whole family is more likely to enjoy it and stick with it.
-Here are 5 ideas for family fitness that can keep you all moving:1.
+Here are 5 of our favorite ideas for family fitness that can keep you all moving.

 Make time to play.
-Set aside 30 minutes at least 3 times per week for physical activity with your kids.
-Also try and plan at least one family activity every weekend.
-It can be simple, like taking the little ones to the playground–or even more challenging, like an all-day hike with your teenager.
-One key to getting kids moving is planning time for physical activities.
-Make it a part of your after-school or after-dinner routine so they can plan for this time in their day as well.
-Physical activity doesn’t have to be stereotypical exercise like running or going to a gym.
-Make it fun!
-You could kick a soccer ball around, play catch, jump rope, or create a new dance.
-Try and offer a variety of family activities, both competitive and noncompetitive.
-Exploring different ways to move will help children find exercises they enjoy and want to stick with for the long run.
+Set aside 30 minutes each day for fun physical activity with your kids or try to plan at least one family activity every weekend.
+It can be simple, like taking the little ones to the playground–or more challenging, like a hike with your teenager.
+By planning time for regular physical activities, you make it a part of your child’s daily routine so they can plan for this time in their day.
+Try to offer a variety of family activities.
+Exploring different ways to move will help children find exercises they enjoy and want to stick with in the long run.

-2. Walk or bike everywhere you can.
-Use muscle power: Bike or walk to the grocery store, library, or to your child's school or sporting events.
-Go for a 30-minute family walk after dinner instead of heading right for a screen.
-Track everyone’s mileage or steps with an activity tracker (like a Fitbit).
-Make it competitive by seeing who completes their daily goal first or who gets the most steps in a day.
+Walk or bike whenever you can.
+Use muscle power: bike, scooter, rollerblade, or walk when the opportunity allows.
+Go for a family walk after dinner instead of heading right for a screen.
+Track everyone’s mileage or steps with an activity tracker and make it competitive by seeing who completes their daily goal first or who gets the most steps in a day.
 Use a family exercise log or colorful stickers as a reminder of progress while cheering each other on.